acbilson/chaos-micropub/README.md

 `make build`

 The developer image runs the Flask application directly without UWSGI to take advantage of file change refresh.
+Also, authentication is disabled in the developer image so I don't need a Github OAuth provider for local development.

 ## Run

 To start the developer container, run:

-`make start-dev`
+`make start`

 ## Test - TODO